What is Fulfillment Status? A Comprehensive Guide in 2022

 The fulfillment status of a shipment highlights the stage of the order after the payment gets processed until delivery to the end customer.
 It depends on the activities of the service provider.
 It reveals whether the order gets processed correctly and when it can be shipped to the customer.

-An order’s Fulfillment Status is categorised into six stages as per its readiness to be shipped:
+An order’s Fulfillment Status is categorized into six stages as per its readiness to be shipped:

 - Fulfilled: Delivering a complete shipment deserves the status of a fulfilled order.
 This status does not wait for or depend on the customer accepting or returning the final product.